-Academic Background: The Evergreen State College; degree in Political Economy and Social Movements
+Academic Background: The Evergreen State College, Bachelor of Arts in Political Economy and Social Movements

 Moving between towns, cities, small communities and reservations since childhood, Krystal has developed relationships with people from many different backgrounds.
 Her passion lies in acts of service and understanding the cultural history behind individuals so that she may better understand them.
 Her work includes teaching young children and families, conducting research with children, administering educational programs in rural communities to support positive and effective parenting, and working with American Indian tribes.
 At home Krystal loves spending time with her dog and other animals, being outside, reading, cooking (not baking) and building relationships.

-Academic Background: Washington State University; degree in Human Development Through the Life Span, concentration in Early Childhood Development and Care, minor in American Indian Studies
+Academic Background: Washington State University, Bachelor of Arts in Human Development Through the Life Span, concentration in Early Childhood Development and Care, minor in American Indian Studies

 Claire was born and raised in Peru.
 She is the mother of two amazing kids and returned school in 2012.
 She is an avid fan of traveling and learning about various cultures and languages.
 She teaches Spanish and math to students in her spare time and takes great pride in sharing in the joy of academia and teaching.